JosephPark23/Password-Manager/Project_Reflections.md

     - Finish creating vault modification and access files
     - Add exception mechanisms to ensure robustness
     - Brainstorm more ideas for better features and security

+### ***12/12/2024***
+- I've finished the vault access files (I've gotten rid of the modification file for now - I don't really see a point in having one), and finished integrating the files and modules together, but I have so much more to do.
+I have to replace my recursive functions with iterative loops, implement except and file handling on all functions, sanitize inputs to prevent path transversal vulnerabilities, ensure cryptographic operations aren't redundant, and fix any logic/control flow issues.
+#### - TODO:
+    - Fix input handling: santize & secure inputs, replace recursive functions with iterative loops
+    - Implement file handling try/except blocks accross files
+    - Ensure logic and control are efficient and that redundancies are _nonexistent_.